 About the study

-Neuroinflammation was studied using integrated [11C]PBR28 PET/MR neuroimaging at least ten months after a diagnosis of COVID-19 (mean=20.50 months).
+Neuroinflammation was studied using integrated [11C]PBR28 PET/MR neuroimaging at least ten months after COVID-19 diagnosis (mean 20.5 months).
 The parameters of vascular health, inflammation, and angiogenesis were analyzed in peripheral blood samples taken immediately before the PET/MRI scan.
 Most control individuals (34/43) were scanned before the pandemic.Â

 Results